brightwind-dev/brightwind/docs/source/index.rst

 ==================

 .. toctree::
    :maxdepth: 2

+   Demos
    Structure
-	Tutorials
    API
    how_to_contribute